qmk/qmk_firmware/docs/en/docs/tap_hold.md

 The crux of all of the following features is the tapping term setting.
 This determines what is a tap and what is a hold.
 The exact timing for this to feel natural can vary from keyboard to keyboard, from switch to switch, and from key to key.

+!!! tip
-?> `DYNAMIC_TAPPING_TERM_ENABLE` enables three special keys that can help you quickly find a comfortable tapping term for you.
+    `DYNAMIC_TAPPING_TERM_ENABLE` enables three special keys that can help you quickly find a comfortable tapping term for you.
 See "Dynamic Tapping Term" for more details.

 You can set the global time for this by adding the following setting to your `config.h`: